taiwo-foluke/app/README.md

-# app
+# App1
 ## welcome to my first app
-this app does a lot of things
+This app does a lot of things